-- 1. This regulation is in effect for the academic year 2024-2025 and applies to the education, the assessments and examinations in the bachelor's programme Philosophy of a Specific Discipline (hereinafter referred to as: the study programme), with CROHO study programme code 57084 and for all students enrolled in this study programme.
-The study programme is provided by the Erasmus School of Philosophy (hereinafter referred to as: the faculty). - 2.
-If the student participates in a pre-master's programme with a view to admission to the master's programme and is registered for that purpose for the bachelor's programme, this regulation applies mutatis mutandis to the extent that course units from the bachelor's programme are being followed. - 3.
-If this regulation and the translated version contradict each other, the Dutch text will prevail.
+- 1. This regulation is in effect for the academic year 2025-2026 and applies to the education, the assessments and examinations in the bachelor's programme Philosophy of a Specific Discipline (hereinafter referred to as: the study programme), with RIO study programme code 57084 and for all students enrolled in this study programme.
+The study programme is provided by the Erasmus School of Philosophy (hereinafter referred to as: the faculty).
+This TER has been drawn up as an annual regulation.
+This means that the rights and obligations of all students, regardless of the cohort to which they belong, are described in the TER of the current academic year.
+A number of provisions are nevertheless cohort-specific, in those cases this is clearly stated. - 2.
+If the student participates in the ESPhil pre-master's programme, this regulation applies to the extent that course units from the bachelor's programme are being followed and regulations concerning course units from this TER apply.